AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 console.log(generator().next().value) // undefined
 </code></pre>

 You probably also noticed that we can’t simply invoke the generator like a regular function.
 Calling the generator function like a regular one would actually not do anything.
-To actually get a value out of it we need to use the .next() method.
-Invoking this method on the generator function we will obtain a little object with two properties ‘value’ and ‘done’, where the former is simply the value that we are returning with the yield statement, and the latter is a boolean indicating if the next .next() call will return a value or undefined.
+To actually get a value out of it we need to use the <b>next()</b> method.
+Invoking this method on the generator function we will obtain a little object with two properties <b>value</b> and <b>done</b>, where the former is simply the value that we are returning with the <b>yield</b> statement, and the latter is a boolean indicating if the next .next() call will return a value or undefined.
 You will get a generator object with a ‘value: undefined’ when there are no more yield statements to consume.

 <pre><code>console.log(generator().next()) // {done: false, value: val}</code></pre>

-If your generator accepts input parameters, these have to be passed through the .next(in_param) method as well.
+If your generator accepts input parameters, these have to be passed through the <b>next()</b> method as well.
 In this manner, generator functions are iterators as the satisfy the two conditions that we mentioned earlier:

-1. Generators are objects that implement a .next() function.
-Printing out the generator object itself with 'console.log(generator)' you'll see that it has a property called 'next' that holds a function.
+1. Generators are objects that implement a <b>next()</b> function.
+Printing out the generator object itself with <b>console.log(generator)</b> you'll see that it has a property called <b>next</b> that holds a function.
 2. A generator has a return value on when it terminates.
 This happens when all yield statements are exhausted, and even holds true when there are no yield statements in the body of the generator function.

 In the coming section we'll have a crack at creating our own custom iterator functions for our objects!
 Generators will come in very handy for that!

 <h2><a name='3'></a>Generators as Iterables!</h2>

 At the same time, generators also act as iterables!
-For example, we can simply pass our generator to a for/of loop to extract values from it:
+For example, we can simply pass our generator to a <b>for...of</b> loop to extract values from it:

 <pre><code>function* generator(){
   yield 1;